 The Role of a School Governor

-2 parent governors
+- 2 parent governors

-1 local authority governor
+- 1 local authority governor

-It is the responsibility of the governing body to ‘conduct the school with a view to promoting high standards of educational achievement at the school’ (Section 21 of the Education Act 2002).
+The Governing Body must ‘conduct the school with a view to promoting high standards of educational achievement at the school’ (Section 21 of the Education Act 2002).
 Governors should provide strategic direction to the school.
-They have legal responsibilities for admissions, the curriculum, staffing, finance, premises, pupil behaviour and discipline, plus the safety of staff and pupils and must ensure that the Headteacher and staff are accountable to the governing body in these areas by way of regular reports.
-Governors act as critical friends of the school by challenging the Headteacher and staff in a constructive way at governing body meetings and, perhaps more importantly, at the key management committees – “Resources”, “Children and Learning” and “Safeguarding”.
-Whilst governors are not expected to be experts in education, they may deem it appropriate from time-to-time to undertake specialist training in one of the areas listed above.
+They have legal responsibilities for admissions, curriculum, staffing, finance, premises, pupil behaviour and discipline, plus the safety of staff and pupils and must ensure the Headteacher and staff are accountable to the Governing Body in these areas, through visits and receiving regular reports from the school.